ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 - Let's try another type of problem that comes up in algorithm derivation.
 - Problem
-- Team X and Team Y were keeping statistics on the startup rate of their robots over a certain period of time.
+    - The team has been recording statistics on the startup rate of their robots over a certain period of time.
         - $\Pr\{$Robot Started$\} = 0.5$
     - The robots used either X's or Y's power supply circuit.
     - What percentage of the time did they use X's power supply circuit?
 - Additional information: The startup rate of the robots when using X's or Y's power supply circuit.
     - X: $0.48$
     - Y: $0.57$

 <center>How do we solve this? </span>